UMNET-perfSONAR/pSSID/elk_setup.md

 cd /usr/lib/perfsonar/scripts/
 ./pselastic_secure.sh
 ```
-pselastic_secure.sh automates the setup for initial elastic search security and creating users for kibana, logstash, and pscheduler.
-It also defines the configs in apppropriate files that logstash, kibana, or pscheduler might depend on later.

-if there is an error similar to 'could not verify user elastic.
+if there is error similar to 'could not verify user elastic.
 The password for may have already been changed', then run:
 ```
 cd /usr/share/elasticsearch
 bin/elasticsearch-keystore list